Martinc94/Myo-Snake/README.md

 The Server we chose to save the highscores is NodeJS.
 We chose NodeJS as its capable of Asynchronous I/O, its fast, lightweight, requires little setup, reliable and its use of javascript which allows handling and manipulation of the data such as determining rank of scores.

+#### NodeJS
+Node is an asynchronous event driven JavaScript runtime that is designed to build scalable network applications.
+Node is lightweight yet extremely effective and handling HTTP Services such as GET, POST, PUT and DELETE.

 ### Database
 The database we chose is MongoDB.
 We chose mongoDB as it combines well with NodeJS with the use of the Mongoose connector.
+MongoDB stores documents in JSON format.

+#### Mongoose
+Mongoose is the driver that connects the Node server to the MongoDB database.

 Example of Javascript code to connect to mongoDB and save document
 ```